juschan/leap/README.md

 Life Experience Analysis in Python

 ### Description
-Actuarial life experience analysis program in Python
+Actuarial life experience analysis exposure calculations coded in Python.
+The program calculates the exposure by lives and amounts over a policy lifetime, by tracking the age, duration and calendar years, over the period.

 ### Technology